Astrophysics (Index)About

 (a telescope mirror formed of an array of smaller mirrors)

 A segmented mirror is a reflector-telescope mirror formed by aligning smaller mirrors (optical segmentation).
-Keck Observatory was a pioneer.
+Keck Observatory pioneered the use of them for large, research telescopes.
 Alignment must be maintained to a high degree of precision and adaptive alignment is typically performed under computer control.
 Example telescopes with segmented mirrors:

 Non-segmented (monolithic mirror) examples: